SillyTavern/SillyTavern-Docs/Usage/st-script.md

 7. `/flushvar name` — deletes the value of the local variable.
 8. `/flushglobalvar name` — deletes the value of the global variable.

-- The default value of previously undefined variables is an empty string, or a zero of it is first used in the `/addvar` command.
+- The default value of previously undefined variables is an empty string or a zero of it is first used in the `/addvar` command.
 - Increment in the `/addvar` command performs an addition or subtraction of the value if both increment and the variable value can be converted to a number, or otherwise does the string concatenation.
 - If a command argument accepts a variable name and both local and global variables exist with the same name, then the *local variable* takes priority.
 - All *slash commands* for variable manipulation write the resulting value into the pipe for the next command to use.